diegomura/react-pdf/README.md

   </p>
 </p>

+> New react-pdf 2.0 was relesed.
+[Read about the announcement](http://react-pdf.org/blog/announcing-react-pdf-v2)

 ## Lost?

 This package is used to _create_ PDFs using React.
 If you wish to _display_ existing PDFs, you may be looking for [react-pdf](https://github.com/wojtekmaj/react-pdf).